Skip to content

 Biological Cavities

-In anatomy, a lacuna is a small space containing an osteocyte in bone tissue.
-These microscopic gaps are essential for the structural integrity and cellular health of the skeletal system.
+In anatomy, a lacuna is a small, hollow space, such as the minute cavities in bone tissue that house osteocytes.
+These microscopic lacunae are not imperfections but essential features, vital for the structural integrity and health of the skeletal system.
+They are designed, functional voids.

 Textual Criticism and History